Understanding The Four Types Of Digestion Is The KEY To Healing Your Gut

 The four types of digestion.

 Balanced agni, known as "sama agni," corresponds to great digestion, the type of agni we should strive for.
-People with a balanced agni are able to think clearly, enjoy steady moods, and are better at dealing with stress and other hurdles that come their way—all other types of agni are the result of imbalances we need to remedy.
+Physical signs of a balanced agni are not only great digestion, but also an ability to adapt to changes in weather or seasons.
+In terms of emotional signs, people with a balanced agni are able to think clearly, enjoy steady moods, and are better at dealing with stress and other hurdles that come their way—all other types of agni are the result of imbalances we need to remedy.

 Visham agni is irregular digestion, most often experienced by vata- (the dosha defined by space and air) dominant individuals, or those experiencing a vata imbalance.
 Their digestive fire is erratic, changing from fast-burning to slow, as if air is blowing on it.
 Their moods, feelings, and hunger can change at the drop of a hat, and they may suffer from constipation or "rabbit dropping"-type waste.
+These symptoms can also manifest as gas pain, indigestion, and even dry skin.
 Visham agni can be soothed by privileging clear foods such as broths, soups, and ghee.

 Tikshna agni or sharp digestion is mostly associated with pitta (fire and water dosha) mind-body types, which can be understood as fighting fire with fire.
 This fire is fast-burning and overactive.
 Although it might seem ideal as we liken it to a "fast-burning metabolism" within a Western approach, too much fire in the belly leads to a hotheaded, "fiery" mood and can burn down nutrients before your body has a chance to assimilate them.
-This can lead to runny, oily waste material that burns—no need to explain that one in everyday terms!
+These symptoms can manifest as insatiable hunger, heartburn, and hot flashes.
+This can also lead to runny, oily waste material that burns—no need to explain that one in everyday terms!
 Soothe tikshna agni with cooling foods such as fennel and mint teas and fruit smoothies.

 Lastly, manda agni or slow digestion is likened to kapha (water and earth dosha) mind-body types and can be described as if building a fire with damp branches—it is slow-burning and weak and easily leads to weight gain and lethargy and renders large, heavy, soft waste material.
+These symptoms can manifest as nausea, weight gain, and cold, clammy skin.
 Manda Agni can be brought back in balance by eating two to three smaller meals throughout the day and privileging spicy curries and dried fruits.
 To help you make sense of agni and other Ayurvedic concepts, check out my book East by West.

 Recognizing these four types of agni can tell you a lot about the imbalances you're experiencing and how to remedy them.
 The Ayurvedic system works with a set of opposite qualities, so if you're feeling stressed and erratic, which may point to a vata imbalance, you should privilege warm, soothing, grounding foods and practices to offset the negative effects on your digestion.
 A pitta imbalance leads you to cooling, calming foods and lifestyle practices to tame the fire.
 If the imbalance you're experiencing seems more kapha-related, i.e., cold, heavy, and wet, the remedy is to expose yourself to more energizing, dry elements, and so on.